oanda/apidocs/v1/forex-labs.md

     * 31536000 - 1 year

 unique
-: _optional_ This parameter sppecifies whether to return identical adjecent spreads.
+: _optional_ This parameter sppecifies whether to return identical adjacent spreads.
 If 0 all spreads are returned, if 1 then adjacent duplicate spreads are omitted.
 This is used to reduce bandwith consumption.

     The default for __unique__ is "1" if the unique parameter is not specified.